aruncs31s/Notes_Old/  BTech/S6/ElectroMagnetics/Module 1.md

 ## Part 2

 ### Contents
 1. Electric field and magnetic field
 2. Review of Coulomb’s law
 3. Gauss law and Amperes current law

+#### Fields
+**Field is a function that specifies a particular quantity everywhere in a region**

+There are 2 types of fields
+1. Scalar Fields : If the quantity is scalar  eg : sound intensity in a theater
+2. Vector Fields : If the quantity is vector eg: Velocity of raindrops in the atmosphere

 ### Coulomb's Law
 ![[coulomb's law]]